rakshithvk19/rax-ftp-server/notes/Feat.md

 BUGS
-1. Cargo should stop on quit
+1. Cargo should stop on quit use TcpStream::Shutdown
-2.
+2. //Check if input is file or dir in RETR
+3. Use ZKPs for Auth ZK lib in rust
+4. throw error when there is an error while streaming mid way.